 For those of you who don’t follow my on Instagram, you may have missed our latest update – we’re engaged!
 My partner popped the question on a recent two night getaway to Paris.
 We’d had the trip booked since Christmas, and were hesitant at first as to whether we should still go.
 But as pandemic restrictions began to lift, we decided to still go for it.
 Lucky we did, as I had absolutely no idea that he’d been planning a Parisian proposal!

 Paris has always been a magical place for us, and now even more so.
-We first went to Paris together five years ago, on our way back to the U.K. from Australia.
-We had just spent two months travelling Asia, and a quick stop off in Paris was the perfect rest before heading back to our family and friends.
+We first went to Paris together five years ago, on our way back to the U.K., having lived in Australia together for a year.
+We had just spent two months travelling Asia, and a quick stop off in Paris was the perfect rest before heading back to be reunited with our family and friends.

 How did he propose?

 The photo sums it up really.
 He had the idea of proposing in a photobooth just that same week.
 It came to him as he was looking around our living room.
 Our shelves are filled with photobooth strips that we’ve taken all over the world.
 We even got a strip done when I was nine months pregnant, and then another strip with our two month old baby boy.
 You could say we’re big fans of a photobooth!

 There’s something about that vintage style of photograph, and how it truly captures the moment.
 Which is exactly what it did with his proposal.
 Now looking back on it, it’s the perfect way to propose.
 Him on one knee and my look of complete shock are captured perfectly and we’ll always have that photo of the exact moment it happened.